NREL/EnergyPlus/design/FY2023/NFP-RulesetModelDescriptionPhase2.md

 #### Controls ####

-New report that includes Setpoint Managers, Controllers, Availability Mangers and identifies the type, where they apply and sense and control parameters from input.
+New report that includes Setpoint Managers, Controllers, Availability Managers, PlantEquipmentOperation and identifies the type, where they apply and sense and control parameters from input.
 Need:

 - minimum and maximum setpoint temperatures
 - minimum turndown ratio
 - schedules
+- load ranges

+This is probably a series of tables, one for each type, the report the pertinant information including what they apply to.